pelchers/sponsator-vrttppd-render-v1/@docs/step-by-step/short-articles-guide.md

 1. Start with the Prisma schema update
 2. Implement backend components (controller, service, routes)
 3. Create the API service
-4. Develop the form hook
-5. Update the frontend components
+4. Develop the frontend components directly (without hooks/config)
-6. Test the full flow
+5. Test the full flow

 ## 6. Lessons from Project Implementation

-1. **Data Transformation**: Ensure proper transformation between frontend and backend formats
+1. **Direct vs. Abstracted Approach**: For simpler forms, a direct implementation in the component can be cleaner than abstracting to hooks and config files
+2. **State Management**: React's useState is powerful enough for many form scenarios
-2. **Type Safety**: Use TypeScript to catch potential type mismatches
+3. **Type Safety**: Use TypeScript to catch potential type mismatches
-3. **Error Handling**: Add robust error handling for JSON parsing and API calls
+4. **Error Handling**: Add robust error handling for JSON parsing and API calls
-4. **Logging**: Add detailed logging to track data flow through the system
+5. **Logging**: Add detailed logging to track data flow through the system
-5. **Field Mapping**: Explicitly map all fields between frontend and backend
+6. **Field Mapping**: Explicitly map all fields between frontend and backend
-6. **Array Handling**: Be careful with arrays, especially when they need to be stringified for storage
+7. **Array Handling**: Be careful with arrays, especially when they need to be stringified for storage
-7. **Nested Objects**: When using nested objects in the UI, make sure they're properly flattened for the database
+8. **Nested Objects**: When using nested objects in the UI, make sure they're properly flattened for the database
-8. **Optional Chaining**: Use optional chaining (`?.`) when accessing potentially undefined properties
+9. **Optional Chaining**: Use optional chaining (`?.`) when accessing potentially undefined properties
-9. **Default Values**: Always provide default values for fields that might be missing

 ## 7. Common Issues and Solutions